rkuma183/wilsonmar.github.io/_posts/2017-02-02-testing-ai.md

 scraping millions of conversations, newspaper headlines and speeches” "Not Easy" reached number four in the iTunes Hot Tracks chart, and number six in the alternative chart, within 48 hours of its release.

-In offices, the trend is to replace the human intelligence reading charts.
+In offices, the trend is to replace people reading lines on screens.
 Instead of creating lines on various charts for analysis by people to make decisions, computers are making decisions.